Online RN to MSN Programs in Georgia: Comparing Top Schools

 - A cumulative GPA of 2.5 or better on a 4.0 scale

-- Submit official transcripts from every college or university attended within 5 weeks of the class start date
+- Official transcripts from all institutions attended within 5 weeks of the class start date

 Curriculum: